Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Migration.md

 ((KeyControl)Keyboard.current["space"]).isPressed
 ```

->NOTE: Keys are identified by physical layout not according to the current language mapping of the keyboard.
+Note: Keys are identified by physical layout not according to the current language mapping of the keyboard.
 To query the name of the key according to the language mapping, use `KeyControl.displayName`.

 ### [`UnityEngine.Input.GetKeyDown`](https://docs.unity3d.com/ScriptReference/Input.GetKeyDown.html)